Barbara Proctor Quick Bio

 She almost gave up her search for funding but in the end, and down to her last pennies, she made one last attempt at securing financial support.
 Her persistence finally paid off – the Small Business Administration managed to fully establish her credentials and net worth as an individual (which was assuringly high!) and agreed to lend her money to finance her agency.
 It took off from there.

 Today, Proctor and Gardner Advertising is hotter than ever with an estimated annual revenue of $15 million.
-Proctor never gave up her quest for success and her persistence paid off handsomely.
-Her clients include Jewel Foods, Sears, and Roebuck and Company to mention a few.
+Proctor never gave up her quest for success and her persistence paid off.
+Her clients include Jewel Foods, Sears, and many more high-end corporations.

 The Barbara Proctor Quick Bio

 Birthplace: North Carolina

 Company: Proctor and Gardner Advertising

 Key Success Traits: determination, commitment to excellence

 As a last-ditch effort to secure financing she had a representative from the Small Business Administration call other ad agencies to find out how much she was worth as an employee.